Aftercare: The Complete Guide to Post-BDSM Care and Recovery

 Words of affirmation can be incredibly soothing; it might be as straightforward as "You were amazing.
 Thank you for trusting me." or "I love you and I loved every second of that."
 If difficult emotions came up during the scene (for instance, if the sub got scared or cried), reassure them: "I've got you, you're safe, I'm here."

 Dominants sometimes need to hear affirmations too, like "Thank you for taking me there.
 You were wonderful.
 You didn't go too far, it was just what I wanted."
-These verbal snuggles help counteract any negative self-talk either person might have (like those pesky "I'm a bad person" or "I'm weird for liking that" thoughts). you so much.”_ These genuine statements are music to one’s ears after vulnerability.
+These verbal snuggles help counteract any negative self-talk either person might have (like those pesky "I'm a bad person" or "I'm weird for liking that" thoughts).
+In our Sexual Assertiveness Profile, "Aftercare and Repair" scored 4.29 out of 5, the second highest dimension out of seven.
+Our users clearly feel confident about providing aftercare, which is encouraging.
+And when we look at couple data, roughly 2 in 3 couples mutually agree on tender, praise-based activities like verbal reassurance and cuddling, giving them the lowest conflict rate of almost any category on the platform.
+These genuine statements are music to anyone’s ears after vulnerability.

 If humiliating or demeaning language was used during play (common in some consensual degradation scenes), it's often part of good emotional aftercare to balance that with loving language after.